Onaivio/fitlife/README.md

-# Responsive Plants Website 🎍
-### Responsive Plants Website 🎍
+# Fitlife

-- Responsive Plants Website Using HTML, CSS and JavaScript.
+- Responsive gyming Website Using HTML, CSS and JavaScript.
 - Contains animations when scrolling.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.